albaedu/raspberry_router/README.md

 2 - Install nginx/apache server (not in the vpn server) and set a default page for blocked site

-3 - Change the VPN Server ip used to show blocked ad in bind zone
+3 - Change the Ad Splash Server ip used to show blocked ad in bind zone

+4 - The 4G router must can connect by itself, without asking pin code

 #Preparation: